theopenlane/core/config/README.md

 - **This is a DRAFT PR** - Do not merge until the core PR is merged first
 - **Review both PRs together** - This shows the configuration impact of the core changes
-- **Auto-conversion** - This PR will automatically convert from draft to ready after core PR merge
+- **Post-merge cleanup** - This draft PR will be closed after core PR merge
 ```

 #### 4. Silent Draft Creation